Blackjack Card Counting

 Some players struggle with or don’t like negative numbers.
-One trick that you can learn to use if you don’t like to keep track of negative numbers or use negative numbers in your running count is to start your count at 10 instead of 0.
-This way you never have to keep track of a negative number or subtract from a negative number.
+One trick you can learn if you don’t want to keep track of negative numbers or use negative numbers in your running count is to start your count at 10 instead of 0.
+This way, you never have to keep track of a negative number or subtract it from a negative number.

 Blackjack Card Counting Strategy

-Of course, casinos never count all the way to the end of a deck or shoe, but when you practice this is a quick way to find out if you’re making mistakes.
+Of course, casinos never count all the way to the end of a deck or shoe, but when you practice card counting, this is a quick way to find out if you’re making mistakes.

 Five Blackjack Card Counting Strategies

-Here are the count numbers for five popular blackjack counting systems.
-The card values are listed across the top line and the numbers to add or subtract from your count are listed in the columns.
+Here are the count numbers for five popular real money blackjack counting systems.
+The card values are listed across the top line, and the numbers to add or subtract from your count are listed in the columns.
 The first four are from Qfit.

 |Red Seven||1||1||1||1||1||0 / 1||0||0||-1||-1|

 - If you use the Hi-Lo system, you add one for every two thru six you see and subtract one for every ace and ace card.

 - The K-O system is the same, except you also add one for every seven.